-NEUPOGEN® has been shown to have adverse effects in pregnant rabbits when given in doses 2 to 10 times the human dose.
-Since there are no adequate and well-controlled studies in pregnant women, the effect, if any, of NEUPOGEN® on the developing fetus or the reproductive capacity of the mother is unknown.
-However, the scientific literature describes transplacental passage of NEUPOGEN® when administered to pregnant rats during the latter part of gestation18 and apparent transplacental passage of NEUPOGEN® when administered to pregnant humans by ≤ 30 hours prior to preterm delivery ( ≤ 30 weeks gestation).19 NEUPOGEN® should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+There are no adequate and well-controlled studies in pregnant women.
+The potential risk to the fetus is unknown.
+Reports in the scientific literature have described transplacental passage of NEUPOGEN in pregnant women when administered ≤ 30 hours prior to preterm delivery ( ≤ 30 weeks gestation).
+NEUPOGEN should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

-It is not known whether NEUPOGEN® is excreted in human milk.
-Because many drugs are excreted in human milk‚ caution should be exercised if NEUPOGEN® is administered to a nursing woman.
+It is not known whether NEUPOGEN is excreted in human milk.
+Because many drugs are excreted in human milk‚ caution should be exercised if NEUPOGEN is administered to women who are breastfeeding.

-In a phase 3 study to assess the safety and efficacy of NEUPOGEN® in the treatment of SCN, 120 patients with a median age of 12 years were studied.
-Of the 120 patients, 12 were infants (1 month to 2 years of age), 47 were children (2 to 12 years of age), and 9 were adolescents (12 to 16 years of age).
+The safety and effectiveness of NEUPOGEN have been established in pediatric patients with SCN [see Clinical Studies].
+In a phase 3 study (Study 7) to assess the safety and efficacy of NEUPOGEN in the treatment of SCN, 123 patients with a median age of 12 years (range 7 months to 76 years) were studied.
+Of the 123 patients, 12 were infants (7 months to 2 years of age), 49 were children (2 to 12 years of age), and 9 were adolescents (12 to 16 years of age).
 Additional information is available from a SCN postmarketing surveillance study, which includes long-term follow-up of patients in the clinical studies and information from additional patients who entered directly into the postmarketing surveillance study.
-Of the 531 patients in the surveillance study as of 31 December 1997, 32 were infants, 200 were children, and 68 were adolescents (see Clinical Experience, INDICATIONS AND USAGE, Laboratory Monitoring, DOSAGE AND ADMINISTRATION).
+Of the 731 patients in the surveillance study, 429 were pediatric patients < 18 years of age (range 0.9 to 17) [see INDICATIONS AND USAGE, DOSAGE AND ADMINISTRATION, and Clinical Studies].

-Pediatric patients with congenital types of neutropenia (Kostmann's syndrome, congenital agranulocytosis, or Schwachman-Diamond syndrome) have developed cytogenetic abnormalities and have undergone transformation to MDS and AML while receiving chronic NEUPOGEN® treatment.
-The relationship of these events to NEUPOGEN® administration is unknown (see WARNINGS, ADVERSE REACTIONS).
+Pediatric patients with congenital types of neutropenia (Kostmann's syndrome, congenital agranulocytosis, or Schwachman-Diamond syndrome) have developed cytogenetic abnormalities and have undergone transformation to MDS and AML while receiving chronic NEUPOGEN treatment.
+The relationship of these events to NEUPOGEN administration is unknown [see WARNINGS AND PRECAUTIONS and ADVERSE REACTIONS].

-Among 855 subjects enrolled in 3 randomized, placebo-controlled trials of NEUPOGEN® use following myelosuppressive chemotherapy, there were 232 subjects age 65 or older, and 22 subjects age 75 or older.
-No overall differences in safety or effectiveness were observed between these subjects and younger subjects, and other clinical experience has not identified differences in the responses between elderly and younger patients.
+Among 855 subjects enrolled in 3 randomized, placebo-controlled trials of NEUPOGEN-treated patients receiving myelosuppressive chemotherapy, there were 232 subjects age 65 or older, and 22 subjects age 75 or older.
+No overall differences in safety or effectiveness were observed between these subjects and younger subjects.

 Additional Neupogen Information